Researchers Worldwide Compete to Shape the Future of AI in Organizations

 Implications for Australian agencies

-- Monitor APS workforce and AI strategy teams may want to monitor this challenge for outputs that could inform thinking on AI-augmented collaboration in government settings.
+- Monitor APS workforce and AI capability teams may want to monitor this challenge for findings when research outputs are published.